-The route for the transmission lines are generally agricultural land where the following variety of crops including Avocado trees, Tomato, Orange trees, Mango trees, Grevillea, Pepper, Ficus Trees, Eucalyptus Trees, Euphorbia Trees, Flowers, Cassava, Euphorbia live fences, Maracuja, Cactus tree, Lemon trees, Papaya trees among others are present.
-These crops and trees will inevitably have to be removed to pave way for the construction of the transmission lines which includes the "cabins", towers and creating the Right of Way.
-However, the area required for each tower and ROW for the transmission line is not expected to have a major adverse impact on land use patterns.
+The route for the distribution lines to be rehabilitated are generally agricultural land where the following variety of crops and trees.
+These crops and trees will inevitably have to be removed to pave way for the rehabilitation of the distribution lines which includes the "cabins", towers and creating the Right of Way.
+However, the area required for each tower and ROW for the distribution line is not expected to have a major adverse impact on land use patterns.

-This impact is unavoidable and the crops destroyed will be compensated at full market value before any construction works commence.
-The compensation and resettlement process will be prepared and an ARAP will be prepared for approval by the bank and RDB.
+This impact is unavoidable and the crops and trees destroyed will be compensated at full market value before any construction works commence.
+The compensation and resettlement process if required will be prepared and an ARAP will be prepared for approval by the bank and RDB.

-- Limit ROW to 50m width, however, the undergrowth in the ROW should be allowed while only leaving a narrow strip to be completely cleared to allow stringing of the line conductors. - Strictly define ROW clearing activities in the contract specifications and in the Environmental Management Plan (EMP). - String conductors under tension to minimise potential damage to remaining ground vegetation.
+- Limit ROW to 50m width, however, the undergrowth in the ROW should be allowed while only leaving a narrow strip to be completely cleared to allow stringing of the line conductors. - Strictly define ROW clearing activities in the contract specifications - String conductors under tension to minimise potential damage to remaining ground vegetation.